benmneb/word-of-the-buddha/web/content/05_suffering.md

 # I. The Noble Truth of Suffering

-<span class="sutta-ref">DN 22</span> And what is the noble truth of suffering?
+<span className="sutta-ref">DN 22</span> And what is the noble truth of suffering?
 Rebirth (_jāti_) is suffering; old age is suffering; death is suffering; sorrow, lamentation, pain, unhappiness and distress are suffering; experiencing what is unpleasant is suffering; missing what is pleasing is suffering; not getting what one wants is suffering.
 In short, the five components of existence (the “five _khandha_” that fully describe your body and mind) are suffering.

 And what is rebirth?
 In whatever type of beings, of whatever species of beings, there is rebirth, coming-to-be, coming forth, the appearance of the khandhas, the acquisition of the senses, that is called rebirth.